What are the different types of loans

 Ground-up development usually involves everything from land purchase to completion.
 This type of development generally requires major architectural plans, a large team of builders and tradespeople.
 Finance will often need to be taken over many months or even years.
 The development finance can involve a series of releases of money until the project is completed.

 Helps to expand your property portfolio

-Buy-to-let mortgages considered a higher risk by lenders than regular mortgages.
-As a result, they tend to be more expensive and have higher interest rates, plus you’ll usually need a bigger deposit.
+A buy to let loan is often considered a higher risk by lenders than a regular mortgage.
+As a result, they tend to be more expensive with higher interest rates, plus you will usually need a bigger deposit.

-Lenders will carefully consider your rental income and weigh this up against your repayments to make sure you have a big enough buffer.
+Lenders will carefully consider your rental income and weigh this up against your repayments to make sure you have a big enough ‘buffer’.

 Fund your business growth